toktok911/100DaysOfCode/README.md

 ## Structure of the 100 days: [Up to change]
 Each folder in the repository resembles a day in the 100 days period.
+Steps, notes, comments and questions will be all written in the jupyter notebooks (.ipynb), while the code is found in the python files (.py).
 - days 1-10: On Twitter with Python.
 - days 11-20: Data cleaning & preprocessing.
 - days 21-30: Exploratory data analysis - Data visualization